 David Kraft

-David Kraft is a Loss Control Safety Consultant for North Dakota Workforce Safety and Insurance, serving the Devils Lake region for the past 7 years to improve employee health and safety.
-He has an Associates of Applied Science degree in Mechanical Engineering and had 15 years of experience managing environmental health and safety in manufacturing facilities prior to being a safety consultant.
+David Kraft is a Loss Control Safety Consultant for North Dakota Workforce Safety and Insurance, serving the Devils Lake region for the past 8 years.
+He has a degree in Mechanical Engineering and has 15 years of experience managing environmental health and safety programs in manufacturing facilities prior to being a safety consultant.
 When away from work he enjoys spending time with his family, hunting, fishing, and boating.

 Erica MacDiarmid